MediaArea/MediaConch/DesignNarrative.md

 - Jérôme Martinez (Digital Media Specialist): technical design, implementation of the bytestream/bitstream analyzer, extraction of metadata.
 - Dave Rice (Archivist): communication with memory institutions, definition of tests, documentation.
 - Guillaume Roques (Back end / Front end developer): database management, automation, performance optimization, reporting, shell.
+- Ashley Blewer (Archivist): technical writing and documentation, design and user experience optimization
+- Tessa Fallon (Archivist): technical writing and documentation, community outreach, standards organization
+- Erik Piil (Archivist): technical writing and documentation, OAIS compliance support

+## Community

+### Project Advisors

+MediaArea has approached several individual and institutional partners from varying types of organizations to provide expertise, testing, and feedback to the project as it develops.
+The intent of this aspect of our proposal is to facilitate an efficient and responsive mechanism for feedback with specialized areas of expertise relavent to the project.
+This initiative also kickstarts the relationship between the project, open source development communities, and PreForma's target users.
+Such partners would receive a fixed stipend amount from our proposed in exchange for participation in the projects mailing list, occasional requested meetings, and commenting on the project.

 - Moritz Bunkus (Matroska main developer): validation of Matroska tests, Matroska specific technical support
 - (Name to be confirmed) : validation of FFV1 tests, FFV1 specific technical support

+Through real-time feedback and specialized review these participants will provide crucial evaluation of the project throughout the second phase.

 ## Open Source Ecosystem